What is Cannabis?

 In addition, marijuana impairs short-term memory and decreases motivation to accomplish tasks, even after the high is over.
 In one study, even small doses impaired the ability to recall words from a list seen 20 minutes earlier.

 Long-term marijuana use suppresses the production of hormones that help regulate the reproductive system.
-For men, this can cause decreased sperm counts and very heavy users can experience erectile dysfunction.
-Women may experience irregular periods from heavy marijuana use.
+This can cause decreased sperm counts, possible erectile dysfunction (heavy users) and irregular periods (heavy users).
 These problems would most likely result in a decreased ability to conceive but not lead to complete infertility.

 Is marijuana addictive?